airbytehq/airbyte/airbyte-integrations/connectors/source-simplesat/README.md

 This directory contains the manifest-only connector for `source-simplesat`.

 This is the setup guide for the Simplesat source connector.
+The Simplesat source connector which ingests data from the Simplesat API.
+Simplesat is a engaging survey tool for service businesses to gather insight and feedback from their customers.

+The source supports 3 of the endpoints from the API (questions, surveys and answers) For more information, checkout the website https://www.simplesat.io/

+An API key is required for authentication and using this connector.
+In order to obtain an API key, you must first create a Simplesat account.
+Once logged-in, you will find your API key in the account settings.
+You can find more about their API here https://documenter.getpostman.com/view/457268/SVfRt7WJ?version=latest

 ## Usage